GraceChurchOfMentor/docker-certbot-route53/README.md

 How do I use it?
 ----------------

+Use the *certbot.sh* script to validate new domains.

 Assuming you already have a functioning Let's Encrypt implementation, all you have to do is run: